tsunamishadow/bonusheroes/Birmingham.md

 ### Expected weather

-Thursday - No chance of rain.
-Moderate wind speed.
+Thursday - Very high chance of rain.
+Low wind speed.
 High sunshine with little cloud coverage.
-Temperatures between 8 and 20.
+Temperatures between 11 and 19.

-Friday - Unlikely chance of rain, will have likely heavily trained the night before.
-Moderate wind speed.
+Friday - Very high chance of rain.
+Low wind speed.
 Low sunshine.
-Temperatures between 10 and 14.
+Temperatures between 10 and 13.

-Saturday - Small chance of drizzle.
+Saturday - Low chance of drizzle.
 Moderate wind speed.
-Low sunshine.
+Some sunshine.
 Temperatures between 11 and 16.

-Sunday - Fairly low chance of drizzle, notable wind speed.
-Some sunshine in the morning and afternoon.
-Temperatures between 11 and 17.
+Sunday - Small chance of drizzle, notable wind speed.
+Lots of sunshine in the afternoon.
+Temperatures between 14 and 26.

-Monday - Chance of heavy rain for a short time.
+Monday - Small chance of heavy rain for a short time.
 Notably windy.
 Cloudy with sun.
-Temperatures between 11 and 22.
+Temperatures between 11 and 26.

 ### Useful apps